campa-consortium/pals/source/element-parameters.md

 When multipoles are specified for a `Bend` element, the calculation of the field is complicated by the curvilinear coordinate system.
-The `geometry` component switch can be used to specify how to calculate fields.
+The `geometry` component switch can be used to specify how to calculate the multipole fields.
 Possible settings for this component are:
 ```{code} yaml
 vertically_pure